wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes_details/23-06/bullseye.md

     `apt-get purge $(dpkg -l | awk '/^rc/ { print $2 }')`
   - Remove `.dpkg-*`, `.ucf-*` and `.merge-error` files from previous upgrade.
 You can see a list of these files by running `find /etc -name '*.dpkg-*' -o -name '*.ucf-*' -o -name '*.merge-error'`.
+- Make sure you do not have the Gnome Desktop installed, specifically the `gnome-core` package, as it can cause dependency conflicts for the upgrade.
+In theory, it can be reinstalled after, but this is not supported.

 ## Upgrade